AleesaMann/2023_Spring_MSDS-570-01/README.md

 1. ExploringData - this is the first notebook where we begin our explanatory data analysis and graphic visualizations
 2. Graphs - this is our second notebook where we continue our data analysis and visualizations
 3. Visualizations (Folder) - this includes some of the visualizations that we made to demonstrate trends in univariate, bivariate, and multivariate data
-4. QGIS - This folder has the visualizations we used to create our animated bivariate choropleth map
+4. QGIS - This folder has the visualizations we used to create our animated bivariate choropleth map through the QGIS application